What is Deep Vein Thrombosis (DVT) - Symptoms,Treatment & Prevention

 Blood clots can arise anywhere in your body.
 They develop when blood thickens and clumps together.
 When a clot forms in a vein deep in the body, it's called Deep Vein Thrombosis (DVT).
 Deep vein blood clots typically occur in the lower leg or thigh.
 But if your symptoms stem from a blood clot deep in your leg, it can be dangerous.
 Blood clots can happen to anyone, anytime.
 But some people are at increased risk.
-Therefore, they should immediately consult with vein specialist to avoid blood clot forming in the veins which can help avoid potentially serious problems.
+Therefore, they should immediately consult with a vein specialists to avoid blood clots forming in the veins which can help avoid potentially serious problems.

-"Deep vein thrombosis has classic symptoms - for example, swelling, pain, warmth, and redness on the leg," says Dr. Rajendra Bansal, a DVT treatment expert in Jaipur.
+'Deep vein thrombosis has classic symptoms - for example, swelling, pain, warmth, and redness on the leg,' says Dr. Rajendra Bansal, a DVT treatment expert in Jaipur.
 “But about 30–40% of cases go unnoticed since they don't have typical symptoms.”
 In fact, some people don't realize they have a deep vein clot until it causes a more serious condition.

-Deep Vein Clots:
+Deep Vein Clots

-DVT symptoms include deep vein clots - especially those in the thigh - can break off and travel through the bloodstream.
+Deep Vein Thrombosis (DVT)symptoms include deep vein clots - especially those in the thigh - can break off and travel through the bloodstream.
 If a clot lodges in an artery in the lungs, it can block blood flow and lead to a sometimes-deadly condition called pulmonary embolism.
 This disorder can damage the lungs and reduce blood oxygen levels, which can harm other organs as well.

 Some people are more at risk for deep vein thrombosis than others.
-"Usually people who develop deep vein thrombosis have some level of thrombophilia, which means their blood clots more rapidly or easily," Dr. Bansal says, a DVT specialist in Jaipur.
+'Usually people who develop deep vein thrombosis have some level of thrombophilia, which means their blood clots more rapidly or easily,' Dr. Bansal says, a DVT specialist in Jaipur.
 Getting a blood clot is usually the first sign of this condition because it’s hard to notice otherwise.
 In these cases, lifestyle can contribute to a blood clot forming—if you don’t move enough, for example.
 Your risk is higher if you’ve recently had surgery or broken a bone if you’re ill and in bed for a long time, or if you're traveling for a long time (such as during long car or airplane rides).

 Having other diseases or conditions can also raise your chances of a blood clot.
 These include a stroke, paralysis (an inability to move), chronic heart disease, high blood pressure, surgical procedure, or having been recently treated for cancer.
 Women who take hormone therapy pills or birth control pills are pregnant, or within the first 6 weeks after giving birth are also at higher risk.
 So are those who smoke or who are older than 60.
 But deep vein thrombosis can happen at any age.

-Chronic vs Acute DVT:
+Chronic vs Acute Deep Vein Thrombosis (DVT)

-Chronic DVT refers to long-standing venous thrombosis present for more than 28 days.
+Chronic Deep Vein Thrombosis refers to long-standing venous thrombosis present for more than 28 days.
 It can either permanently block the vein or it can adhere to the wall of the vein.
 Chronic DVT that doesn’t block the vein can still cause long-term problems known as Post Thrombotic syndrome which occurs due to pooling of blood in legs by gravity as the protective valves are damaged or destroyed.
 Patient symptoms are:

 Your doctor will diagnose deep vein thrombosis (DVT) based on your medical history, a physical exam, and the color Doppler ultrasound or sometime may require CT or MRI.
 He or she will identify your risk factors and rule out other causes of your symptoms.
 After analyzing the risk factors, the doctor will tell you whether you need an immediate DVT treatment or not.